-Abstract-In this study, the 2014 REU math team developed and provided a workshop that assisted parents in understanding the North Carolina Common Core State Standards for K-2 Mathematics to assist student homework assignments.
-Parent involvement is defined as parent participating in the educational processes and experiences of their children.
-A chi-square analysis was used to analyze data collected from the pre survey and the post survey administered to participants in the workshop.
-The study revealed all of the individual components of parent involvement were positively significantly related to educational goals.
-The study identified various aspects of parent involvement that yielded statistically significant results in affirming that parent involvement attributed to urban student achievement.
+Abstract- In this study, the 2015 Research Experience Undergraduates (REU) mathematics team from Elizabeth City State University (ECSU) extended the research initiated by the 2014 summer REU mathematics team.
+A workshop was provided to assist parents to a better understanding of student homework assignments on the North Carolina Common Core State Standards for K-2 Mathematics.
+Parent involvement is defined as parent participation in the educational processes and experiences of their children.
+A chi-square analysis was used to analyze data collected from a pre-survey and post survey administered to participants in the workshop.
+The study revealed all of the individual components of parent involvement were positively and significantly related to educational goals.
+The study identified aspects of parent involvement that yielded statistically significant results in affirming that parent involvement attributed positively to urban student achievement.
 These findings were particularly helpful for indicating which kinds of parent involvement influenced academic success.
-Most notably, parent expectations and styles demonstrated a strong relationship with scholastic outcomes.
-Parent expectations and styles created an educationally oriented ambience that established an understanding of the certain level of support the child needed to succeed academically.
+Remarkably, parent expectations and styles demonstrated a strong relationship with scholastic outcomes.
+Parent expectations and styles created an educationally oriented ambience that established understanding of certain level of support the child needed to succeed academically.
 The REU mathematics team focused on three essential questions in this study: (1) What practices will increase parent awareness of K-2 NC-CCSS for mathematics at P. W. Moore Elementary School?
 (2) What methods can be used to strengthen parent skills in assisting with mathematics homework assignments at P. W. Moore Elementary School?
-(3) What actions can be taken to motivate Tayla S. Frizell Mississippi Valley State University Itta Bena, Mississippi tayla.frizell@mvsu.edu parent involvement in the school improvement process focusing on mathematics at P. W. Moore Elementary School?
+(3) What actions can be taken to motivate parent involvement in the school improvement process focusing on mathematics at P. W. Moore Elementary School?